Skip to main content Skip to footer

 Promotion strategy vs. marketing strategy

-These terms are often used interchangeably, but their scope and timelines differ.
-Understanding the distinction allows better resource allocation and realistic expectations.
+On the face it these terms may sound quite similar, but their scope and timelines differ hugely.
+Understanding these key difference allows for better resource allocation and realistic expectations.

 Marketing strategy is your overarching approach to reaching customers and building brand awareness over years.
-Promotion strategy is more tactical: specific campaigns designed to drive action fast, usually within weeks or months.
+Conversely, promotion strategy is more tactical: specific campaigns designed to drive action fast, usually within weeks or months.

 AspectMarketing strategyPromotion strategy